varigence/docs/bimlflex/metadata-editors/_tab-objects.md

 ### Objects Tab - Views

 The **Objects Tab** provides quick and easy access to all **Objects** associated with the selected entity.
-While the items in the list will not change, the views provide a quick concise view of various groupings of attributes.
+While the items in the list will not change, the views provide a quick and concise view of various groupings of attributes.
 General purpose and overview of each view will be outlined below.

 > [!NOTE]
-> See the [Objects Documentation](objects.md) for further details on creating or editing and **Object** along with details on individual property values.
+> See the [Objects Documentation](objects.md) for further details on creating or editing an **Object** along with details on individual property values.

 #### View: Overview